 How much does my visit cost?

 Guided tours are free for school groups with registration made four weeks in advance.
 Self-guided visits are free for school groups with registration made at least two weeks in advance.
-Admission fees apply to ticketed exhibitions.
+For tours of exhibitions, contact the email address above.

 How long will my visit last?

 Both guided and self-guided tours are booked for one hour in the Museum within a specific timeframe (e.g., 2 p.m. to 3 p.m.).

 What if I need to cancel my visit?

 In the event that you must cancel your visit, please email firstname.lastname@example.org or call 713.639.7835 as soon as possible.